How Your Assumptions are Holding you Back and Creating Pain

 One is of course, the real world that all of us inhabit, which we perceive through our five senses.
 The other is a virtual world that exists only in our minds, consisting of our thinking, imagination, memory and dreams.

-In this virtual world we make many assumptions about how things are in the real world throughout our lives.
+In this virtual world we keep making assumptions about how things are in the real world.
 Now while making assumptions may seem harmless on the surface, they can cause us much pain and make us lead limited lives.

 But before going further, I’d first like to clarify what exactly I mean by the term assumption.